supervisitor20/MyJobs/doc/source/developers/postajob/setup.rst

 #. select the appropriate company as the ``canonical_company`` for
    `your seo site`_.
 #. `enable posting access` for the company chosen above by adding "Posting" to
-   the "Chosen App-Level Access" box in teh "App-Level Access" section.
+   the "Chosen App-Level Access" box in the "App-Level Access" section.
 #. `assign your user a role` which has permission to post.

    .. note::